DynamicsAndNeuralSystems/DevelopingMouse/README.md

-# Developing Mouse Scripts
+# Analysing the spatial embedding of gene expression across mouse brain development

 Code for reproducing analyses presented in:
 H.Y.G.
 Lau, B.D.
 Fulcher, A. Fornito.
 [Scaling of gene transcriptional gradients with brain size across mouse development](https://doi.org/10.1101/2020.06.04.135525), _bioRxiv_ (2020).

 Data analysis is here; code for the simple physical model is in [this repo](https://github.com/NeuralSystemsAndSignals/DevelopmentalExpressionModeling).

-Processed data is available from [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328).
+Data was taken from the Allen Institute's [Developing Mouse Brain Atlas](https://developingmouse.brain-map.org/) using python scripts that call the [AllenSDK](https://allensdk.readthedocs.io/) (in `DataRendering`).

-These data files should be placed in the `Matlab_variables` directory.
+Processed data is available from [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328), and can be downloaded to reproduce the results presented in our paper (using the functions outlined below).

 Before running analyses, add all repository paths using `startup`.